PHB-CPHB/JavaScript-Exam/JSPeriode4/README.md

 #### data setup
 When you run it first time it's empty, so to know that a db is connected and that the backend communicates, we can insert some test data like this: [Test Data](https://github.com/KongBoje/Hand-in-4-Ionic/blob/master/BackendIonic/utils/dataSetup.js)
 This will show the test data on the started webpage.

->## Explain, with focus on location, technologies related to locations used on:
-This one is skipped because of some mistakes from the teacher (but will probably try making it in the future!)
-### Your app (client side)
-TBD
-### Your backend
-TBD